Skip to Content

 • Probabilities for each state of the node, summing up to 100.
 These values are editable by double-clicking or typing directly.

-• The name of the expert who made the assessment, chosen from a dropdown menu.
+• The name of the expert who made the assessment, chosen from a drop-down menu.

 • The confidence the expert assigns to the assessment (editable).